freedomofpress/securedrop/docs/development/client.rst

 Contributing
 ------------

-Out open issues are `on GitHub <https://github.com/freedomofpress/securedrop-client/issues>`_.
+Our open issues are `on GitHub <https://github.com/freedomofpress/securedrop-client/issues>`_.

 Please remember that we have a code of conduct and expect all contributors to abide by it.